seajayseajay/seajayseajay.github.io/_pages/cv.md

 Download my full CV in PDF here (will upload soon).

-The research & teaching sections of my CV are listed on their respective pages on this website, and will not be repeated below.
+The research & teaching sections of my CV are listed on their respective pages on this website and are therefore omitted below.

 # Education